TIPS FOR A PERFECT ROAD TRIP IN JORDAN – ITINERARY

 TIP: Petra is huge…I am serious.
 You can’t see it in a few hours.
 You will be able to the Siq and the Treasury, but you won’t see the main attractions.
 You would need more than a day for all that.
 I booked a 3-day pass with my Jordan Pass, but I only visited on two days because I somehow felt it gets repetitive (apps, yes, I said it), and some places looked similar.

 There is a lot of walking, and some hiking included – wear comfy shoes and never, never ride a donkey because they are terribly treated (from what I saw).
 If you need a ride, you can take an electric minibus for some parts.
 Even though the buses don’t take you up all the way to mountain peaks, I guess it is not an option to ride a donkey.

 Petra By Night was a little disappointing – too many people, too loud, and too short.
 It wasn’t worth the money, in my opinion (and it is not covered with the Jordan Pass).

 WHERE TO STAY IN PETRA

-- Another beautiful place to stay near Petra is the Hyatt Zaman.
+- A beautiful place to stay near Petra is the Hayat Zaman Hotel And Resort Petra.
 It is a beautiful luxury hotel about 15 minutes drive from Petra.
 It was my favorite place to stay in Jordan.
 It is a great choice if you don’t have to watch your budget closely.
 Check out the hotel here.

 - You can stay in Wadi Musa at the Cleopatra Hotel for a cheaper option, which is only 2 km away from Petra.
 It is a simple place to stay but was fine for the 2 nights I stayed there as it is close to the main attractions.
 Read more about the hotel here.